Energy policy of Russia: Corruption

 According to the estimation of Swedish economist Anders Åslund in 2008, 50% of the state-owned Gazprom's investments were lost through corrupt practices.
 For instance, the Russian section of Blue Stream pipeline was three times more expensive to construct per kilometer than the Turkish section of the pipeline.

 Experts believe Bill Browder's "visa problem" is related to that he made questions about Gazprom's murky intermediates which receive money from Gazprom.

 Oil-for-Food Programme

 The Russian government and Russian energy companies were beneficiaries in the Oil-for-Food Programme.

 OPEC temporarily lowering the price of oil

-Crude oil prices have decline from over a 100 dollars a barrel in 2014 to below 50 US dollars in 2015.
-Russia tried and failed to get OPEC support for production cutbacks and is now ramping up its oil production to reduce the drop in oil revenues.
-OPEC's oil glut supply policy has affected the Russian economy and energy policy.
+Crude oil prices declined from over 100 dollars a barrel in 2014 to below 50 US dollars in 2015.
+Russia tried and failed to get OPEC support for production cutbacks, and ramped up its oil production to reduce the drop in oil revenues.
+OPEC's oil glut supply policy affected the Russian economy and energy policy.

-There are controversies about the reasons for OPEC's policy for reducing the price of oil.
-Russia has responded to OPEC's policy by increasing dialogue with OPEC.
+There were controversies about the reasons for OPEC's policy for reducing the price of oil.
+Russia responded to OPEC's policy by increasing dialogue with OPEC.